Fachi

-Frequently raided by Tuareg and other Bedouins in its past, the town is built within high fortifications, known locally as a ksar, built from banco salt blocks; they are now unused.
+Frequently raided by Tuareg and Bedouins in its past, the town is built within high fortifications, known locally as a ksar, built from banco salt blocks; they are now unused.

 Fachi's population is largely from the Kanuri and Toubou peoples, in whose language the town is called Agram.
 Fachi, its official name, is from Tuareg and Hausa peoples, who at one time lived there in larger numbers.